Canon M vs SX60

 It is notable that the SX60 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Canon M does not provide wifi capability.

-Both the Canon M and the SX60 have been discontinued, but can regularly be found used on eBay.
+Both the Canon M and the SX60 have been discontinued, but can regularly be found used on ebay.
 The Canon M was replaced by the Canon EOS M3, while the SX60 was followed by the Canon SX70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the Canon M and SX60 can be found, respectively, in the Canon M Manual (free pdf) or the online Canon SX60 Manual.

 So what conclusions can be drawn?
 Is the Canon M better than the Canon SX60 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.